dustinpfister/blog_posts/_posts/lodash_constant.md

 layout: post
 categories: lodash
 id: 713
-updated: 2020-10-01 13:06:05
+updated: 2020-10-01 13:06:52
-version: 1.0
+version: 1.1
 ---

-The lodash constant method is a method that will create a function that will return a given static constant value.
+The [lodash constant](https://lodash.com/docs/4.17.15#constant) method is a method that will create a function that will return a given static constant value.

 <!-- more -->